-We compare the ice distribution calculated by CLaMS-Ice during the dehydration periods along the forward trajectories with CALIPSO observations, which detect ice mixing ratios larger than ~0.1 ppm (Avery et al., 2012).
-Figure 4 displays the results, where the horizontal (a) and vertical (b) large-scale temperature distributions are gray-coded and overlaid with the positions of the simulated and measured ice clouds, as well as the position of the ASM anticyclone (PV-based edge and the mean easterlies and westerlies) in August 2017.
+where the horizontal (a) and vertical (b) large-scale temperature distributions are gray-coded and overlaid with the positions of the simulated and measured ice clouds, as well as the position of the ASM anticyclone (PV-based edge and the mean

+- 90 easterlies and westerlies) in August 2017.
 The comparison shows that type A generates significantly more ice than type B, and that type A agrees better with CALIPSO observations.
 Of the 442 type A ice events observed by CALIPSO, more than half are reproduced by CLaMS-Ice, while of the 132 CALIPSO ice events of type B, less than 6% are simulated by CLaMS-Ice, despite data set B being ~ 5 times larger.
-The geographic positions of type A ice clouds are also better reproduced -and are mainly found at 20N between 17 and 18 km altitude, with the strongest contribution signature over North India.
-In contrast, type B ice simulated by CLaMS-Ice shows weaker signatures and a much larger horizontal spread, extending over the regions with coldest temperatures, mainly over southeast Asia and the Maritime Continent, and with weaker signatures.
+The geographic positions of type A ice clouds are also better reproduced and are mainly found at 20N between 17 and 18 km altitude, with the strongest signature over North India.
+In contrast, type B - 95 ice simulated by CLaMS-Ice shows weaker signatures and a much larger horizontal spread, extending over the regions with coldest temperatures, mainly over southeast Asia and the Maritime Continent.
 These signatures seem to be related to isentropic mixing driven by Rossby waves, well-characterized by bent PV isolines surrounding the anticyclone (Konopka et al., 2009).
 There are a few weak CALIPSO signatures of ice in the LMS (type B) north of 35N between 400 and 420 K, which are not resolved by CLaMS-Ice.
-However, the expected warm temperatures in this part of the atmosphere raise some doubts about the origin of these signatures.
+However, the expected warm temperatures in this part of the atmosphere raise some doubts about the - 100 origin of these signatures.

-Complementary to ice, we We also validate the calculated water vapor with the MLS observations along the forward trajectories.
-While the The comparison of CLaMS-Ice or and FDM with MLS data for the type A data is fairly good observations is quite good.
-However, there is a strong significant disagreement for the data of type B, even if ice nucleation type B data, even when ice nucleation is enhanced in the model is enhanced (CLaMS-Ice-IN).
-A-We also observe a similarly strong disagreement between the model calculation and observations can be diagnosed if FDM forward is used.
-Similar, but somewhat when using FDM.
-A weaker disagreement was also found for the data of type M type M data, consistent with fact that its mixed properties (30% type A and 70% of these data points are of type A and B, respectively type B).
-However, including dehydration also in the backward direction along the backward trajectories (FDM-full), as used, i.e. at the LDP being in the past, as done in many previous studies (Fueglistaler and Haynes, 2005; Liu et al., 2010; Schoeberl and Dessler, 2011; Smith et al., 2021) (Fueglistaler and Haynes, performs extremely well for all three data types: A, B and M, especially particularly in the region above 390 K (for sensitivity studies of this important result see appendixsee also Appendix B).
+We also validate the calculated water vapor with the MLS observations along the forward trajectories.
+The comparison of CLaMS-Ice and FDM with MLS data for the type A observations is quite good.
+However, there is a significant disagreement for the type B data, even when ice nucleation is enhanced in the model (CLaMS-Ice-IN).
+We also observe a similarly strong disagreement when using FDM.
+A weaker disagreement was found for the type M data, consistent with its mixed properties

+105 (30% type A and 70% type B).
+However, including dehydration also along the backward trajectories (FDM-full), i.e. at the LDP being in the past, as done in many previous studies (Fueglistaler and Haynes, 2005; Liu et al., 2010; Smith et al., 2021), performs extremely well for all three data types: A, B and M, particularly in the region above 390 K (see also Appendix B).